A peaceful Sapphire Coast town famous for its fishing, Bermagui is nestled around a safe, all-weather harbour.

 - Professional, scientific and technical services

-Bermagui does not have its own health service.
-The closest major regional hospital is located in Bega (1 hour drive from Bermagui) and offers:
+The closest major regional hospital to Bermagui is located in Bega (one hour drive from Bermagui) and includes:

 - 134 overnight beds